shanqing-cai/kAPE_mcode/README.md

 The main program for data preprocessing (after the completion of an experiment) is: preprocKapeData.m

-The main script for data analysis is: analyzeKapedata.m
+The main script for data analysis is: analyzeKapeData.m

-NOTE: Some programs in this repository dependends on the commonmcode repository, available at: https://github.com/shanqing-cai/commonmcode
+NOTE: Some programs in this repository dependend on the commonmcode repository, available at:

+https://github.com/shanqing-cai/commonmcode

 Acknowledgements:

 This project was partly supported by NIH grant R01-DC0007683 (PI: Frank Guenther).

 The png images in images/ directory are created by the courtesy of Euphemia Zhang ( https://sites.google.com/site/euphzhang/ ).